 Your main point of contact will be your child's class teacher, and their email address will be included on the Moving Up sheet that you will receive as part of the joining process.
-For more admin or general enquiries, please contact the school office: fitzwilliam@stephenperse.com.
-Should you wish to contact the Head directly, please email Mr Hewlett at dhe@stephenperse.com.
-If you would like to make an appointment to meet with Mr Hewlett, please do this via the school office.
+For more admin or general enquiries please contact the school office: office@damebradburys.com.
+Should you wish to contact the Head directly, please email Mrs Graham at lgr@stephenperse.com.
+If you would like to make an appointment to meet with Mrs Graham, please do this via the school office.